-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 24, 2015

-If you enjoyed the Borderlands franchise or if you have yet to try and game then we suggest Borderlands: The Handsome Collection.
-This is a compilation of the series which will include Borderlands 2 and Borderlands: The Pre-Sequel.
+Whether you enjoyed the Borderlands franchise or you’re new to it entirely, we’d suggest Borderlands: The Handsome Collection.
+This is a compilation of the series including Borderlands 2 and Borderlands: The Pre-Sequel.

-This game series is a FPS that works best with another friend jumping along for the ride.
-You can expect remastered graphics along with options for four player split-screen.
+The Borderlands series features some of the best FPS gameplay around and is the most fun with another friend along for the ride.
+You can expect remastered graphics along with options for four-player split-screen gameplay as well.
+If you like ridiculous characters and tons of unique loot, don’t miss this one.

 - Developer: Psyonix